Anduin2017/AnduinOS-Docs/Applications/Development/Docker/Docker.md

 # Docker

+!!! tip "AnduinOS Verified App - Open Source"

+    Docker is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 To install Docker on AnduinOS, you can run: